 In terms of the length of its rail network, Australia ranks 4th in the world with 1.30 meters per inhabitant.
 In total, the rail network is 33,343 kilometers long.
 Freight traffic on the rails most recently totaled 453.09 billion tons and kilometers traveled.
 Passenger traffic reached 9.33 billion passenger-kilometers in 2021.

 The waterways listed refer to inland traffic on rivers and canals.
 The number of ports includes those located on the 25,760 km of coastline.
 In 2020, about 8.47 million freight containers were transported.

 Back to overview: Australia

 Road trafficThe network of roads and highways has a total length of 873,573 km.
 For each of the country's 25.69 million inhabitants, this corresponds to 34.01 meters.
-This puts Australia in 15th place in the global ranking.
-However, it is also important to note the country's population density, which is very low at around 3 inhabitants per km².
-Like this, disproportionately long distances generally have to be covered to reach the more remote parts of the country.
+This puts Australia in 14th place in the global ranking.
+However, it is also important to note that the country's population density is very low at around 3 inhabitants per km².
+In this case, disproportionately long distances generally have to be covered to reach the more remote parts of the country.

-With an average of 1278 traffic fatalities per year (2012 - 2019), road traffic in Australia is considered relatively safe.
-This corresponds to around 4.3 accident fatalities per 5.3 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.1 worldwide.
+With an average of 1276 traffic fatalities per year (2013 - 2019), road traffic in Australia is considered relatively safe.
+This corresponds to 5.2 accident fatalities per 100,000 inhabitants per year.
+By comparison, this figure is 12.3 in the USA and 17.0 worldwide.

-In Australia, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
-Oncoming traffic comes toward you on the left side.
+In Australia, left-hand traffic is the rule on the roads, i.e. you drive in the left lane and overtake on the right.
+Oncoming traffic comes to meet you on the right side.
 Here you can also find an overview of all countries with left-hand traffic.

 |total||per 1 mio|